-d) Frontline Integrated Services Ltd.
+c) Frontline Integrated Services Ltd.

 On April 1, 2013, the Corporation acquired all of the issued and outstanding shares of Frontline Integrated Services Ltd. ("Frontline") for total cash consideration of \$2.7 million, assumption of \$2.7 million of debt, and the issuance of 1,394,616 common shares of the Corporation at a closing price of \$12.19 per share for consideration of \$22.4 million, which was adjusted to fair value consideration for accounting purposes to \$19.3 million.
-The fair value for accounting purposes was determined using a discounted cash flow analysis and was adjusted after considering such factors as the escrow period (shares to be released over various periods, see Note 9a) and liquidity of the Corporation's shares in the market place.
+The fair value for accounting purposes was determined using a discounted cash flow analysis taking into consideration the escrow period (shares to be released over various periods, see Note 15b) of the shares issued.

-Frontline is an integrated service provider servicing the energy, resource, and civil construction industries.
+Frontline was an integrated service provider servicing the energy, resource, and civil construction industries.
 Frontline core services include pipeline integrity, repair, replacement, rehabilitation, remediation and reclamation, demolition and decommissioning.
 The Frontline acquisition is a continuation of the Corporation's strategy to add complementary services along the energy services value chain; it will support and expand the existing environmental and project management services of the Corporation's OS division.